Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 Tokens, Metavariables, and Fragment-Specifiers
 ----------------------------------------------

-Rust (like most languages) turns your human written code into tokens.
+Rust (like most languages) turns your human written code into tokens so that it can process what you've written.
 Tokens are like the atoms of a programming language, the smallest meaningfully divisible parts.

 For example, the statement `let hello = String::from("Hello");` can be broken into the following tokens: